 What farm activities are included?

-Verdant View Farm is a homestead operation with a mix of cows, goats, chickens, pigs (except winter), the farm dog, Scooby, and the resident cats.
+Verdant View Farm is a homestead operation with a mix of cows, calves, goats, chickens, bunnies (except winter), the farm dog, Scooby, and the resident cats.
 Many of the farm activities included in the overnight stay are unstructured opportunities for play, socializing, or learning, whether it’s chasing after Scooby, petting the cats, relaxing on the porch, taking a walk or swinging under the black walnut tree.
 You never really know when or what you’ll find.
 You might chat with the farmer while she’s painting the shed, introduce yourself to visitors from New Zealand and New Jersey, and then watch the skid loader deliver hay to the calves on pasture.
 It’s never the same, even for those of us that work here.

 What happens during morning chores?